solid/web-access-control-spec/README.md

 `dc:issued`, `dc:modified` and `dc:valid` with a valid `xsd:dateTime`
 data type should be used, respectively.

-For example, the below example authorizes Alice to have read access to a certain Web resource, and also says that the authorization is valid 5 years from last modification:
+For example, the below authorizes Alice to have read access to a certain Web resource, and also says that the authorization is valid 5 years from last modification: